 Now that your back is happy, let’s talk about pillows with neck support.

 We’ve had some success with the TravelRest Inflatable Travel Pillow that you sling over your shoulder and rest your head on.
-Rick likes it more than I do.
-I have a long neck, and it just doesn’t always work for me.
+Rick likes it more than I do; I find it sits too low on my shoulder and my head falls too far to the side.
 But it’s soft and comfortable if you have the right body shape.

-For an adjustable, non-inflatable pillow, the Travelmate Memory Foam Neck Pillow has a removable insert and comes highly recommended on Amazon.com.
+For an adjustable, non-inflatable pillow, the Travelmate Memory Foam Neck Pillow has a removable insert and comes highly recommended on Amazon.
 I tend to steer clear of the half donut pillows because my head falls forward when I sleep upright, not to the side, and I find the puffy part around the back of my neck to be annoying.
 We haven’t tried this one yet, but it is super popular, and has an excellent price.
-It also has an elastic strap for hooking around your luggage handles.
+It also has an elastic strap for carrying.

 The Travel HoodiePillow is another half donut pillow with an added bonus, a neck pillow combined with… you guessed it… a hoodie to cover your head and eyes.
 As we discovered, it’s definitely sized for an adult; when our pre-teen son tried it, it pretty much covered his entire face.
 It also suffers from the puffy neck issue I mention above, which doesn’t seem to be a problem for everyone.